Spotlight report on knowledge and information management

 - shared

-Without good information management, a landlord cannot adequately:
+Without good information management, a landlord cannot:

 - horizon-scan and identify risk